 With relatively more sympathetic activation, we experience self-states of playfulness.
 At even higher levels, we have the experience of “grace under pressure” or of being in the “zone” of peak performance that athletes aspire to.

 With relatively more dorsal vagal activation, we experience self-states of intimacy.
 The word is not meant as a euphemism for sex, but as a way to describe the sense of openness and closeness that comes from feeling comfortable with our vulnerability because we feel safe.
-At even higher levels, we have the experience of relaxed alertness, or of blissful contemplation (not a state of escaping reality but feeling one with the world while being able to function in it).
+At even higher levels, we have the experience of blissful contemplation (not a state of escaping reality but feeling one with the world while being able to function in it).

 This chart is obviously not an exhaustive map of all the various self-states that we can experience when the Ventral Vagal system is on.
 The point is to take mindfulness away from a narrow context in which it is solely defined as the practice of meditation, by giving examples of different mindful self-states.
 Doing so gives us a sense of what it is that we have to look forward to in life, if we cultivate our potential to experience it.